doloMing/Nvidia-gpu-stress-test/README.md

-# Multi-mode GPU Stress Test Documentation
+# GPU/CPU Stress Test Documentation

 ## Overview about this code

-This documentation details four GPU stress test modes implemented in the code: Matrix Mode, Simple Mode, Ray Tracing Mode, and Frequency Max Mode.
+- nvidia_gpu_stress_test.py contains four GPU stress test modes: Matrix Mode, Simple Mode, Ray Tracing Mode, and Frequency Max Mode.
 Each mode is designed to stress different aspects of GPU performance and capabilities.
 In general, these modes provide comprehensive testing capabilities for various aspects of GPU performance.
 By selecting the appropriate mode based on the specific capabilities you wish to test, you can gain valuable insights into your GPU's performance characteristics.
 Whether you're interested in computational throughput, rendering performance, or thermal management, these modes provide targeted testing to meet your needs.
+- intel_cpu_stress_test.py is a Python-based utility designed for stress testing Intel CPUs.
+It provides precise control over CPU utilization, supports multi-core testing, and offers detailed performance monitoring capabilities.

+# Multi-mode Nvidia GPU Stress Test

 ## Main Function Parameters